Codecademy/docs/content/cloud-computing/concepts/shared-responsibility-model/shared-responsibility-model.md

 In general, the customer is always responsible for securing what's under their direct control, such as:

-- Information and Data.
+- Information and Data
-- User Access.
+- User Access
-- Configuration of the cloud platform.
+- Configuration of the cloud platform
-- The resources used to connect to the cloud.
+- The resources used to connect to the cloud

 In general, the cloud provider is always responsible for securing the physical hosts, network and data centers.